 Dave connected with Altru Cancer Center about donating a bell, and he was put in touch with Altru Health Foundation to make it happen.

-“The heartfelt donation Dave has gifted will have an impact for many years to come,” says Lauren Denton, director of philanthropy, Altru Health Foundation.
+“The heartfelt donation Dave has gifted will have an impact for many years to come,” says Brittany Caillier, director of philanthropy, Altru Health Foundation.
 “Not only is he honoring his mother, but he is giving hope to so many others.
 It is truly touching.”

 Dave ordered a sturdy, handmade ship’s bell, which workers installed at the cancer center in late spring.
 The first person to ring it was Dona, who had recently finished chemotherapy.
 She isn’t sure what comes next for her—neuroendocrine carcinoma is difficult to treat, and more chemotherapy or immunotherapy is a possibility— but ringing the bell marked the end of a momentous time in her life and the beginning of another.
 It also demonstrated to other patients and their loved ones that there is light at the end of the tunnel.